ellakoa/postcard-poem/content/posts/snapshots-of-summer-by-the-seaside.md

 alt: Multi-coloured beach huts sit on a pier.
 Underneath the pier issupporting ironwork entangled with seaweed and fishing paraphernalia
 poem: |-
-  An offshore breeze
+  An offshore breeze.
-  The smell of seaweed
+  The smell of seaweed.

-  Ice cream cones sticky and sweet
-  Drip, drip on hands and feet.
+  Ice cream cones sticky and sweet drip, drip on hands and feet.

   Seashells held up to the ear
   the rushing tide sounds so clear.